valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-backend-libraries.md

 * **Import case definitions**

-  Case definitions can now be imported from an archive, containing all process definitions, forms, form flows, process links and the document definition that make up the case definition.
+  Case definitions can now be imported from a ZIP archive, containing all process definitions, forms, form flows, process links and the document definition that make up the case definition.
 See [this page](/using-valtimo/case/exporting-case-definitions.md#import) for more information.